Music Lover’s Williamsburg: The Best Festivals and Concerts

 Hot Time, Hot Summer Songs

 Cool evenings at Busch Gardens during July and August get a shot of hot songs with Summer Nights, featuring rock, pop, country and contemporary Christian performers under the stars at the Royal Palace Theatre.
 The schedule is evolving, but mark July 15 for a show with country mega-star Josh Turner.

 Unplugged in True Williamsburg Style

 Go Uncorked and Unplugged at Greater Williamsburg’s classy update of that MTV Unplugged phenomenon at The Williamsburg Winery on June 10.
-It is a magic merger of wine and song featuring intimate acoustic sets from major-league acts and world-class Virginia wines.
-Past shows have included Grace Potter, Josh Radin, Ingrid Michaelson and Rachel Platten of “Fight Song” fame.
+LeAnn Rimes is headlining this year’s event, which is a magic merger of wine and song featuring intimate acoustic sets from major-league acts and world-class Virginia wines.